Virginia Volunteer Stories

 Science Friday has a great set of instructions for observing moths, and the Devon Wildlife Trust's video shows how to build your own moth light to attract a wider variety of moths.
 (Note: in the video, "torch" is British for flashlight.)

 It’s easy to get involved using the iNaturalist app (free on the App Store or Google Play).
 Just take a picture of a plant or animal and upload it to the app.
-Any observations made in the Charlottesville or Richmond challenge areas will count during the four day challenge.
 Observations made during City Nature Challenge also provide valuable data for scientists, land managers, non-profits and governments about the areas that they help to protect.

 Explore your neighborhood parks—or even your own backyard.
 There's nature all around you!